MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-InboxRule.md

 ```

 ### -Name
-The Name parameter specifies a name for the Inbox rule.
-The maximum length is 64 characters.
+The Name parameter specifies the name of the Inbox rule.
+The maximum length is 512 characters.
 If the value contains spaces, enclose the value in quotation marks (").

 ```yaml
 Type: String